KARNATISAITHARUN/documentation/using-inspect-protect/protect/protect-java/configuring-the-microagent.md

 ## Strictness

-The strictness setting determines how the microagent behaves if there is a disconnection between it and the proxy server.
+The strictness setting determines how the Microagent behaves if there is a disconnection between it and the proxy server.
 The ShiftLeft Protect for Java Microagent runs in two modes: non-strict (default) and strict.

 In non-strict mode (default), the Microagent does not require the SPR at startup.
-In this case the app starts but may not be monitored by ShifLeft, or in case it is, metrics generated during disconnection are ignored.
+In this case the app starts but may not be monitored by ShiftLeft, or in case it is, metrics generated during disconnection are ignored.

 In strict mode (`"strict":"true"`) the Microagent requires the SPR to let the application run.
 If the Microagent loses connection with the proxy, the application methods calling the proxy are paused until connection is reestablished.